Consumer Debt Statistics

 (Pew Research Center)

 The Planning & Progress American debt statistics indicate that two-thirds of debtors have a specific plan to deal with debt.
-However, the majority (27%) of those with debt spend up to 24% of their income towards paying it off.
-How much debtors fork off towards paying their debt has substantially changed after the COVID outbreak.
-In 2018, 20% of Americans were spending between 50% and 100% of their income on debt repayments.
+However, 25% of those with debt spend up to 24% of their income toward paying it off.
+How much time debtors need to pay off their debt has substantially changed after the COVID outbreak.
+In 2021, 34% of Americans said it would take them longer to pay off their debts because of the pandemic.
+On the other hand, 23% claimed they expected to do it sooner.

-Northwestern Mutual discovered that the average personal debt had dropped from just over $38,000 in 2018 to $29,800 in 2019 to $26,621 in 2020.
+Northwestern Mutual discovered that the average personal debt had dropped from $29,800 in 2019 to $26,621 in 2020 and then again to $23,325 in 2021.
 These consumer credit statistics show that the priority to pay off debt and their plan has worked out for US consumers.
-However, the percentage of people that carry no debt has slightly dropped to 26% from 27% in 2017.
-Meaning, even though US personal debt is dropping overall, slightly more Americans have it.
+In addition, the percentage of people that carry no debt was 32% in 2021.

-9. Nearly half of Americans expect to be in debt for 1 to 5 more years.
+9. Nearly half of Americans expect to be in debt for one to five more years.

-More precisely, 47% of people in the US expect to pay off their debt in less than 5 years, as suggested by debt stats.
-Nearly a fifth of American debtors expect to be debt-free in 6-10 years, while 9% expect the same in 11-20 years.
-The same study by Northwestern Mutual established that 13% of Americans believe they will carry debt throughout their entire lives, while 11% don’t know when they could be free of debt.
+More precisely, 45% of people in the US expect to pay off their debt in less than 5 years, as suggested by debt stats.
+A fifth of American debtors expects to be debt-free in 6–10 years, while 14% expect the same in 11–20 years.
+The same study by Northwestern Mutual established that 9% of Americans believe they will carry debt throughout their entire lives, while 12% don’t know when they could be free of debt.

 11. The ratio of debt payments to household income decreased between 2001 and 2016.